Ideal Humidity in House?

 - Damp on Walls

-In those articles, you can find useful information on what causes humidity in houses, which in turn can lead to condensation, damp, and eventually mould problems.
+In those informative articles, you can find useful advice on what causes humidity in houses, which in turn can lead to condensation, damp, and eventually mould problems.

 Things Affecting Humidity in Houses